 How Often Should I Water My Fig Plant?

 The more light your Fiddle Leaf Fig enjoys, the more water it will need.
 But don’t worry, and certainly don’t exaggerate with watering because these plants can tolerate staying dry for a while.
-The best way to know when your Fiddle Leaf Fig is ready for another watering is to check the soil because it likes to dry out between the waterings.
+The best way to know when your Fiddle Leaf Fig is ready for another thorough watering is to check the plant’s soil because it likes to dry out between the waterings.

 Water your Fiddle Leaf Fig once the soil has fully dried out, all the way to the bottom of the pot.
-Don’t rush with the next watering, they can tolerate staying dry for a while.
+Don’t rush with the next watering schedule, they can tolerate staying dry for a while.
 And when they get really thirsty, usually the leaves will get droopy.
 You can use a chopstick to check the dryness of the soil.
 Put it all the way down and if it comes out dry, it’s time to water it.

 Some Fiddle Leaf Fig growers recommend that the top 2 to 3 inches of the soil should be dried out for the next watering; this can be fine for some people, depending on their potting mix and amount of light, but for a lot of people it’s too soon.
 To be on the safe side, let the soil dry out completely.
 If your plant receives large amounts of light, feel free to thoroughly soak the soil once it’s dried out completely.

 Make sure the planter your plant is in has a drainage hole that ensures you don’t overwater the plant.
 It is possible to grow it in a pot without drainage holes, but since it requires you to be careful with the frequency of watering and amount of water, I don’t recommend it for beginners.
 Water in a circular motion around the plant, making sure water covers all areas of soil and reaches all parts of the root system.
 Stop when you see water dripping from the drainage hole.